+May 2010: During a Community Gathering, Sahra passes the “Mantle of Leadership” to the new Leadership Team.
+She is honored and celebrated in a beautiful Good-Bye Ceremony.
 In August 2010, Sahra, feeling that the young Leadership Team is now in good hand and council, takes her final step back: she resigns from her position as president of the Board of Directors, permanently retiring from Pathwork Vermont.

 September 2010: the new Leadership Team - freshly graduated from the Apprenticeship Program - solely runs Pathwork VT.
 Its three main members are Isabelle Meulnet, Mary Jane Ihasz and Anne Connell.
 One additional member, Ingrid Schirrholz acts as senior consultant and advisor.
 III.
 Testimonies from Past and Current Leaders

 From Sahra Aschenbach: " I am astonished that a vision, which came to me in 1996, has turned into the reality of a vibrant Pathwork Community.
 Over the last eighteen years, 46 students have graduated from our Transformation Program, 20 from our Helpership Development Program and 10 have claimed Full Helpership.
 As I reflect on this amazing creative journey, I find myself so grateful to the NY region and its many teachers who helped shape me as a Pathworker and contributed to the creation of Pathwork Vermont.
 My deepest gratitude goes to:

 Judith Garten, who came to Vermont to teach our original Intro Workshop, which contributed to the formation of our first PTP class.
 From New York, she traveled to VT to bring her active support to the Vermont Pathwork.
 When I invited Judith in 1996, I had no idea that almost two decades later, students would still be enrolling to study, learn and practice the Guide’s teachings.
 Throughout the years, Judith stayed with us as teacher, mentor, and advisor.

-~ Heda Kohler who, in 1996, skillfully taught our first Transformation Program.
+~ Heda Kohler who, in 1996, skillfully taught our first Transformation Program. ~

 Ingrid Schirrholz and Mel Sadownick, who, in 2000 came to teach, lead and help create and organize Pathwork Vermont.
 They were core participants in creating our programs and curriculums and became our next longtime teachers.
 From other Pathwork regions, my sincere appreciation goes to: ~

 Gene Humphrey for the role he played in influencing my vision.
 Throughout the years I knew Gene, he never ceased to remind me of the few things I was leaving out and needed to attend to.
 He was my mentor in realizing the importance of the integrity of a Pathwork organization.
 What Gene showed us was that we needed to be aligned with spiritual and secular guidelines and laws in order to be a legally recognized non-profit organization.

 ~ Brian O’Donnell who came to show us, what it meant to have a lower self and the difference between lower self and negative intentionality.
 His mastery brought us deeper in touch with the final step to being our real selves.